Topic: Filing a Car Accident Injury Claim

 - You seek medical treatment but miss appointments and/or therapy sessions; or

 - You have gaps in your medical treatment.

-Q: What insurance claims should you file?
+Question: What insurance claims should you file after an car accident?

 - Liability claim against the at-fault driver (property damage as well as injury damages);